InterDigitalInc/CompressAI-Vision/README.md

 sudo apt-get install pandoc
 ```

-Tutorial documentation is produced from notebooks that are in [docs/source/tutorials](docs/source/tutorials).
-First, you need to run ``compile.bash`` therein.
-After that you may run in [docs/](docs/):
+Tutorials are produced from notebooks that are in [docs/source/tutorials](docs/source/tutorials).
+If you update the notebooks, first you need to run ``compile.bash`` therein.

+To produce the html documentation, run in [docs/](docs/):
 ```
 make html
 ```